oplS15projects/RacketSynth/README.md

 # RacketSynth

+Website for this project is a available at [http://opls15projects.github.io/RacketSynth/](http://opls15projects.github.io/RacketSynth/)

 Easy to use synthesizer for Racket

 RacketSynth is a module for Racket that creates an easy to use interface for creating sound using the Rsound and Racket GUI